immunefi-team/Bounty_Boosts/Alchemix/31071 - [SC - Critical] User can steal bribes and prevent other users f....md

 # User can steal bribes and prevent other users from claiming theirs

-Submitted on Sun May 12 2024 02:42:33 GMT-0400 (Atlantic Standard Time) by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 08:42:33 UTC by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31071